vocdoni/docs/src/architecture/protocol/franchise-proof.md

 Time and size scales linearly.

 * 100 ring size signature needs 0.8s to be signed and have a size of 19kBytes
-* 1000 ring size signaure needs 7s to be signed and have a size of 193kBytes
+* 1000 ring size signature needs 7s to be signed and have a size of 193kBytes
-* 5000 ring size signaure needs 38s to be signed and have a size of 964kBytes
+* 5000 ring size signature needs 38s to be signed and have a size of 964kBytes

 -->